maharjun/External-Input-Current/Readme.md

 The scheme is best described with an example.

-### Basic Example ###
+###   Basic Example
 consider the following pattern:

-    from 0 to inf, every 15000 ms
+    from 0 onwards, every 15000ms
-        from 0 to 1000, every 100 ms
+        from 0 to 1000, every 100ms
-            from 0 to end, execute Neuron Pattern 1
+            from 0 onwards, generate 1

     NeuronPattern: 1-60